-Surbiton B v Kingston B, Thames Valley division 2 match played at Fircroft, Surbiton on 30 October 2024
+Surbiton B v Kingston B, Thames Valley League division 2 match played at Fircroft, Surbiton on 30 October 2024

 This was a very satisfying evening.
 We had set out with a clear strategy in this match: to win with White and draw with Black, and that is exactly what we did across all six boards, giving Kingston an emphatic 4.5-1.5 victory against our neighbours and kicking off our Thames Valley division 2 campaign in style.